Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End With

-The cmdExit_Click() Procedure closes the Menu Form if the response from the User is affirmative.
+The cmdExit_Click() procedure prompts the user for confirmation and closes the menu form if the response is affirmative.

 ‘Reset the earlier lighlight to normal